fenquen/rdelay/README.md

 ### rdelay-dashboard
-This optional component is used to collect statistics data such as tasks and task execution status,the data is displayed by web ui.It uses mongodb store statistics data.
+This optional component is used to collect statistics data such as tasks and task execution status,the data is displayed by web ui.It uses mongodb to store statistics data.
 ![dashboard](assets/dashboard.png)

 ### Usage